compsocialscience/summer-institute/2022/delhi/apply.md

 # Apply

+**In order to be guaranteed full consideration, all application materials must be submitted by 4th April 2022.** through [this form](https://forms.gle/pFpN7H7ny2n5h6yEA).**

 ## Eligibility

 Participation is restricted to undergraduate students, master students, doctoral students, postdoctoral researchers, young industry professionals and early career faculty (within 7 years of PhD) from both industry and academia.
 However, there are no restrictions based on citizenship, country of study, or country of employment.
 About 25 participants will be invited.